-Our service is based at Middlemore Hospital and we respond to Maaori patients and their whaanau who have asked for our support.
+Our service is based at Middlemore Hospital (Western Campus Building 38B).
+We respond to Maaori patients and their whaanau who ask for our support.
 Urgent or immediate Whaanau ora support can be offered during a hospital stay and after discharge.
-Our referral and assessment process allows us to prioritise Maaori patients who may also benefit with additional community support, by receiving Whaanau Ora short-term or long-term care (this can be up to 1 year if needed).
+Our referral and assessment process allows us to prioritise Maaori patients who also benefit with additional community support, by receiving Whaanau Ora short-term or long-term care (up to 1 year).
 Those identified can include pepi (from birth), to mama and papa, also rangatahi, pakeke and older patients who have complex health and social needs.

-Within this service we also have a trained Hearing & Vision Technician/Community Health Worker who provides hearing and vision screening in Te Kohanga Reo and Kura Kaupapa for tamariki, mokopuna with a focus on Hauora, Tikanga and Te Reo.
+We also provide hearing and vision screening in Te Kohanga Reo and Kura Kaupapa for tamariki, mokopuna with a focus on Hauora, Tikanga and Te Reo.

 We screen tamariki to identify any hearing and vision problems requiring further assessment and/or treatment.
 Referrals from this service can also be made to the Whaanau Ora Services (if deemed necessary) to provide additional support to the whaanau.